Premarital Agreements 'Ohana Is Everything

 • You and your partner each have substantial assets and each of you wants to keep what you have amassed

-• You are making significant sacrifices to bolster your partner, such as by being a stay-at-home parent or putting your career on hold so that you could support your partner's budding career
+• You are making significant sacrifices to bolster your partner, such as by being a stay-at-home parent or putting your career on hold so that you can support your partner’s budding career

 Are premarital agreements only for the wealthy?